snakemi/pd2ndhd/README.md

 Gameplay UI taken from Dreamy Theater 2nd<br>
 Results Screen<br>
 Some parts of the menu<br><br>
-What needs to be done:<br>
+<h1>What needs to be done:</h1><br>
 Everything else<br><br>
-work in progress nothing is final
+work in progress nothing is final<br>
+Feel free to contribute by sending a pull request or contact me on Discord: snakemi#5274